Tim Dini

 People usually don’t like the sound of their own voice when they hear it on a recording, but somehow they still love to hear themselves talk when it’s in their own head.

-Social comment sites such as Yelp, Foursquare, Urban Spoon and others cater to this human foible, providing an outlet for anybody to give their opinion on whatever they like.
+Google reviews and social comment sites such as Yelp, Foursquare, Urban Spoon and others cater to this human foible, providing an outlet for anybody to give their opinion on whatever they like.
+These opinions are then stored and are accessible to anybody wishing to learn more about a particular business.

+Visiting from out of town and want to find the best pizza place?
+Check Yelp or any of the other dozens of social media sites.
 Not only can you find directions, hours of operation and perhaps even a link to the menu, but you can read what Bob from Baltimore had to say about their experience, or what Lolo151 recommends you order off the drink list.

 While this is certainly a more democratic process than reading reviews written by professional journalists or sticking your nose into guidebooks to learn about various businesses, the question becomes, ‘Is this an accurate method for getting a real feel for a business?’